-This manual is intended to facilitate your work with data of NEPS Starting Cohort 3-Grade 5 (NEPS SC3).
+This manual is intended to facilitate your work with data of the NEPS Starting Cohort 3-Grade 5 (NEPS SC3).
 It serves both as a first guide for getting started with the complex data and as a reference book.
-The primary emphasis is on practical aspects such as sample development, data structure, and variable merging.
+The primary emphasis is on aspects such as sample development, conventions of data preparation, data structure, and merging of information.
 The manual is neither complete nor exhaustive, but several links to other resources are provided in the respective paragraphs.
+According to the cumulative release strategy - each new Scientific Use File contains the data of all previous survey waves plus the data of the currently prepared wave - this manual is regularly updated and revised for ongoing NEPS starting cohorts.

-The first chapter refers to further documentation material, requirements for data access, instructions for data citation, some general rules and recommendations, and selected user services.
+The first chapter refers to further documentation material, requirements for data access, instructions for data citation, some general rules and recommendations, and selected services provided by the FDZ-LIfBi for NEPS data users.
 In the second chapter, the fundamental objectives of Starting Cohort 3 and its sampling strategy are briefly introduced.
-The main part of this chapter is devoted to the sample development across the waves including field times, realized case numbers, survey modes, and the measurement of competency domains.
-The principles of Scientific Use File data-editing processes as well as conventions for naming the data files and variables are explained in the third chapter, supplemented by missing value definitions and an overview of additionally generated variables.
-The fourth chapter focuses on the data structure with information about data types, identifiers, and short portraits of all available datasets in the Scientific Use File.
-These short portraits include recommendations on how to use the dataset as well as syntax examples for merging variables of this dataset with variables from other files.
+The main part of this chapter describes the sample development across the waves including field times, realized case numbers, survey modes, and the measurement of competency domains.
+The principles of Scientific Use File data-editing processes as well as the applied conventions for naming the data files and variables are introduced in the third chapter, supplemented by missing value definitions and an overview of additionally generated variables.
+The fourth chapter focuses on the data structure with information about the relevant data types, identifiers, and short portraits of all available datasets in the Scientific Use File.
+These portraits also include syntax examples for merging variables of this dataset with variables from other files.
 The last chapter addresses some specific issues that should be noted when working with data of Starting Cohort 3.
 In the manuals for Starting Cohort 3 and 6 this section provides very detailed explanations of how the biographical life history data were collected and how they are stored in the various spell datasets in the Scientific Use File.